dennyb87/factotum/README.md

 * Packages = "VLC Media Player", "Synaptic", "GKsu"

-Simply copy and paste the following code into a terminal, and press enter to start the standard script:
+Simply copy and paste the following code into a terminal, and press enter to download and start the standard full version of the script:

 ```wget -q -O - https://factotum-telnetboy.rhcloud.com/factotum.sh | bash```